NCAR/wag-devops-vagrant/slides/vagrant.md

 !SLIDE

-# Vagrant @ EOL: Lessons Learned
+# Vagrant @ EOL

+## Lessons Learned

 - very handy, easy to use
 - initial box creation can be laborious
 - document actions for others
-- script / use provisioners everything you can for automation and others
+- script / use provisioners everything for you can for automation, documentation and use by others
+- highlights pain points in deployment workflow
 - compression of virtual drive files
   - zero out empty space
   - compress w/ virtualization tool, e.g. `VBoxManage modifyhd --compress`
-- highlights pain points in deployment workflow

 <!-- TODO: try to clean this up -->